antglobes/Anomaly-Subtitles/README.md

 # Anomaly Subtitles
 - Translation/Transcription of all voicelines and mutant sounds from Russian to English
+- Co-author VodoXleb

+## Disclaimer
+- The Majority of the subtitles are machine translated, since this is in Beta state until we can check the accuracy of translations,  some are missing, others don't make complete sense.
+- If you want to help our read the "Helping with Translations" Section.

 ## Displaying Subtitles
 - Using an engine patch, there is now a callback "on_phrase_callback" that whenever an npc makes a sound the path-name and the npc game object, from that depending on the MCM option the subtitle is displayed via the news manager or a customisable HUD with a few options for accessibility
+  - If using news manager + localisation mcm options and the flag you want isn't showing replace "eng" with any field in gamedata\configs\plugins\mod_news_tips_icons_as.ltx.

 ## How it's built
 - 6 Variables are used to build a table used to assit with how long it's shown, the contents of the subtitle, who said the subtitle, an icon to identify the speaker, the localisation (if needed) and the speakers faction.